Climate and Average Weather Year Round in Tromsø Norway

 Based on the tourism score, the best time of year to visit Tromsø for warm-weather activities is from mid July to mid August.

-The warm season lasts for 2.7 months, from June 13 to September 4, with an average daily high temperature above 53°F. The hottest day of the year is July 23, with an average high of 59°F and low of 48°F.
+The warm season lasts for 2.7 months, from June 14 to September 5, with an average daily high temperature above 53°F. The hottest month of the year in Tromsø is July, with an average high of 59°F and low of 48°F.

-The cold season lasts for 4.6 months, from November 12 to March 30, with an average daily high temperature below 35°F. The coldest day of the year is January 25, with an average low of 21°F and high of 29°F.
+The cold season lasts for 4.6 months, from November 13 to March 31, with an average daily high temperature below 35°F. The coldest month of the year in Tromsø is January, with an average low of 21°F and high of 29°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.